July 24, 2024

 • Controls or processes the personal data of at least 10,000 state residents per year AND derives over 20% of its revenue from the sale of personal data

-It’s also worth noting that the MD-ODPA can apply to nonprofit organizations.
+It’s also worth noting that the MD-ODPA can also apply to nonprofit organizations.

 What Rights Do Consumers Have Under Maryland's Law?